Valbou/sorting_algorithms/README.md

 # Sorting Algorithms

-Some sorting algorithms for fun and to practice various lang
+Some sorting algorithms for fun and to practice in several development languages

 Algorithms:
 [Bubble Sort](https://en.wikipedia.org/wiki/Bubble_sort),